isc-projects/kea/doc/guide/hooks-radius.rst

          }
      } ]

 RADIUS is a complicated environment.
-As such, it's not really possible to provide a default configuration that would work out of the box.
+As such, it is not feasible to provide a default configuration that works for everyone.
 However, we do have one example that showcases some of the more common features.
-Please see doc/examples/kea4/hooks-radius.json in your Kea sources.
+Please see doc/examples/kea4/hooks-radius.json in the Kea sources.

 The RADIUS hook library supports the following global configuration flags, which correspond to FreeRADIUS client library options:

--  ``bindaddr`` (default "*") specifies the address to be used by the hook library in communication with RADIUS servers.
+-  ``bindaddr`` (default "*") - specifies the address to be used by the hooks library in communication with RADIUS servers.
 The "*" special value tells the kernel to choose the address.

--  ``canonical-mac-address`` (default false) specifies whether MAC addresses in attributes follow the canonical RADIUS format (lowercase pairs of hexadecimal digits separated by '-').
+-  ``canonical-mac-address`` (default false) - specifies whether MAC addresses in attributes follow the canonical RADIUS format (lowercase pairs of hexadecimal digits separated by '-').

--  ``client-id-pop0`` (default false), used with flex-id, removes the leading zero (or pair of zeroes in DHCPv6) type in client-id (aka duid in DHCPv6).
+-  ``client-id-pop0`` (default false) - used with flex-id, removes the leading zero (or pair of zeroes in DHCPv6) type in client-id (aka duid in DHCPv6).
 Implied by client-id-printable.

--  ``client-id-printable`` (default false) checks whether the client-id/duid content is printable and uses it as is instead of in hexadecimal.
+-  ``client-id-printable`` (default false) - checks whether the client-id/duid content is printable and uses it as is instead of in hexadecimal.
 Implies client-id-pop0 and extract-duid as 0 and 255 are not printable.